NorESMhub/NorESM-docs/output/aerosol_output.rst

 Output additional NorESM2 - AEROCOM diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-NorESM2 can be set up to take out additional aerosol output for use in AeroCom (https://aerocom.met.no/index.html) or other studies where there is a need for extensive aerosol diagnostics.
+NorESM2 can be set up to output additional aerosol diagnostics for use in AeroCom (https://aerocom.met.no/index.html) or other studies where there is a need for extensive aerosol diagnostics.
-In both NorESM2.0 and NorESM21, the CPP token ``AEROCOM`` need to be defined in order to activate this output.
+In both NorESM2.0 and NorESM21, the CPP token ``AEROCOM`` must be defined in order to activate this output.
-Howeve,r in NorESM2.1, this variable  is now activated via a new CAM build-time xml variable, ``CAM_AEROCOM``.
+However, in NorESM2.1, this variable  is now activated via a new CAM build-time xml variable, ``CAM_AEROCOM``.
 By default ``CAM_AEROCOM`` is FALSE.
 To activate the CPP token ``AEROCOM`` at build time, simply issue the command ::

     ./xmlchange CAM_AEROCOM=TRUE

+before calling ``./case.build``.
-If ``AEROCOM`` is activated, we additionally get 149 variables (+ ca. 13% CPU-time).
+If ``AEROCOM`` is activated, an addition 149 variables are output (+ ca. 13% CPU-time).
 Please see an overview of the additional output variables:
 :ref:`aerosol_output_aerocom_variables`